-School’s out and summer is here– are you excited for fun family time or afraid of the chaos?
-For most parents it is both, so my fellow mom-pediatricians and I have put together some tips to help you have a fun-filled summer without so much chaos.
+Summer is here– are you excited for fun family time or afraid of the chaos?
+For most parents, it is both.
+Many summer activities are active and exciting, but it is important to keep safety in mind.
+We have put together some tips to help you have a fun-filled summer in a safe, less-chaotic way.

-1) Set household expectations: What are your rules for screen time?
+What are your rules for screen time?
 How about bedtime and wake-up time?
-You can set clear expectations while still giving your kids plenty of rest and downtime.
+You can set clear expectations while giving your kids plenty of rest and downtime.

-Sleeping in is part of summer… but too much sleeping in makes a household cranky and off-schedule.
-We let our kids get up later but they still set alarm clocks.
-If they get too off-schedule I do occasionally use melatonin to help regulate children’s sleep.
-I also have 10 tips for finding your child’s sleep routine, which are especially helpful when it’s time to head back to school.
+Sleeping in is part of summer, but too much sleep makes a household cranky and off-schedule.
+If they get too off-schedule, talk to your pediatricians about using melatonin to help regulate children’s sleep.
+Also, check out 10 tips for finding your child’s sleep routine.
+This is especially helpful when heading back to school.

 Sibling squabbles and fighting flare in the summer as families spend more time together.
 Good news: no-yell, no-spank discipline is possible.
-Clearly defined house rules help families stay happier and teach children life skills that will help them in school, the workplace, and their adult lives.
-Our family wrote a list of house rules published here— what are yours?
+Clearly defined house rules help families stay happier.
+They also teach children life skills that will help them in school, the workplace, and their adult lives.
+Here is an example of a list of house rules — what are yours?

-3) Swim safely: How much poop is in your pool water?
-Is there really such a thing as “dry drowning”?
+How much poop is in your pool water?
 Can you put sunscreen on a baby?
 What SPF is that t-shirt, anyway?
 What’s the best way to prevent drowning?
 Which natural mosquito repellents really work?
-Our mom-docs have research-based answers to all these questions.
+Our docs have research-based answers to all these questions.

 4) Pick your healthcare providers before the emergency happens.